Houston Car Accident Lawyer

 These often occur from the other driver’s negligent operation of their vehicle.
 A driver can operate their automobile negligently if they engage in excessive speeding, drive while drunk, use a cell phone, fail to pay attention, fail to avoid hazards on the road, or if they are unable to adjust to the road’s conditions.

-it is helpful to keep the following items on you in case you are involved in a car accident:
+- First: Be Prepared.
+It is helpful to keep the following items on you in case you are involved in a car accident:

 - Insurance card